Skip to main content

 Treatment length

 The timeline for your treatment depends on how you feel about your chest’s appearance.
-Whether it’s feeling comfortable enough to go shirtless in public or simply not noticing the deformity anymore, we’ll help you achieve your goals.
+Whether it’s feeling comfortable enough to go shirtless in public or simply not noticing the deformity anymore, we can work with you to try to reach those goals.

 Our pectus treatment package